suOdeyemi/Regional-Retail-Performance-Analysis/README.md

+# 📊 Retail Sales Analysis & Excel Dashboard

 ## 📂 Repository Overview

-This repository contains all files related to the Excel-based retail sales analysis project: - `raw_data/`: Original dataset used for analysis - `cleaned_data/`: Preprocessed version of the dataset - `analysis_visualizations/`: Pivot tables, charts, and summary tables - `sales_dashboard.xlsx`: Interactive dashboard with filters and KPIs - `README.md`: Full project documentation
+This repository contains all files related to the Excel‑based retail sales analysis project:

+raw_data/ – Original dataset used for analysis

+cleaned_data/ – Preprocessed version of the dataset

+analysis_visualizations/ – Pivot tables, charts, and the interactive dashboard

+README.md – Full project documentation

-# 📌 Overview:
+## 📌 Overview:
 This project analyzes a multi‑region retail dataset to evaluate sales performance, identify top‑selling products, and uncover trends across customer segments, product categories, and time periods.
 The analysis was completed entirely in Excel, using pivot tables, charts, formulas, and an interactive dashboard to support data‑driven insights.

 The goal of this project is to demonstrate practical data analysis skills using Excel — including data cleaning, trend analysis, dashboard design, and business insight generation.

-# 📁 Dataset Summary
+## 📁 Dataset Summary
 The raw dataset contains ~9,800 rows of retail sales data spanning 2015 to 2018, with the following fields:

 - Row ID - Unique row identifier